jdavis470/National-Firefighter-Registry/ProjectPlan.md

 - Joe Kurokawa

 ### Team Roles
-- Developer: Definition and creation of implementation guide to capture data from NFIRS casualty form
+- Developer: Responsible for the creation of JSON and XML parser for the patient resource, FHIR validation code, and creation and population of SQL DB
-- QA: Validate that the created implementation guide correctly captures the data from the NFIRS casualty form within the FHIR standard
+- QA: Validate the parsers with various JSON & XML patient resource examples, testing validation code with good and bad patient resources, and validation that DB is constructed with the resulting data correctly
-- Project Manager: Run weekly meetings, determine deliverables along with plan to create them, and plan and track project progress
+- Project Manager: Run weekly meetings, determine deliverables along with plan to create them, plan and track project progress, and develop Tableau visualization dashboard

 | Member | Role |
 | ------ | ---- |